pouchdb/pouchdb/TESTING.md

 #### `USE_MINIFIED`

 This changes the file extension used for loading PouchDB files in the browser.
-We use this in CI to select the minified version of PouchDB and its adapters, plugins, etc.
+We use this in CI and performance testing to select the minified version of PouchDB and its adapters, plugins, etc.

 #### `SERVER` (default: `pouchdb-express-router`)